piotrmaliga-git/piotrmaliga-git/README.md

 ## About me

-I am Full Stack Software Engineer with over four years of frontend experience, I build responsive, high-performance web applications with a focus on clean architecture, accessibility, and strong test coverage.
+I'm Software Engineer with over four years of front-end experience, I build responsive, high-performance web  applications with a focus on clean architecture, accessibility, and strong test coverage.
 I am  actively expanding into full-stack development, driven by genuine curiosity and a hands-on  approach to learning.
 A recent example of this is the Phishing Email Analyzer - a full-stack  application I built end-to-end as my graduate project, supporting my research on the  effectiveness of language models in detecting phishing messages.
 I see myself as a T-shaped  developer: deep frontend expertise, with growing full-stack capability and a strong drive to keep  pushing that boundary.

 ## My best projects